keyboard_arrow_up

 Blocking

-A condition that causes leak detectors to fail, often due to a lack of oxygen in the environment.
+A condition that causes leak detectors to fail, often due to a lack of oxygen in the environment or interference with the sensing process.

 Calibration